vlayer-xyz/vlayer/book/src/getting-started/first-steps.md

 ### Web Proof example

-First, install the vlayer browser extension from [Chrome Store](https://chromewebstore.google.com/detail/vlayer/jbchhcgphfokabmfacnkafoeeeppjmpl) (works with Chrome and Brave browsers).
+First, install the vlayer browser extension from the [Chrome Web Store](https://chromewebstore.google.com/detail/vlayer/jbchhcgphfokabmfacnkafoeeeppjmpl) (works with Chrome and Brave browsers).
 For more details about the extension, see the [Web Proofs](../javascript/web-proofs.md) section.

 Then deploy the `WebProofProver` and `WebProofVerifier` contracts on local anvil testnet: